PrincetonUniversity/lucid/readme.md

 ## Getting Started

-The easiest way to get started with Lucid is to use the Lucid docker image.
+The easiest way to use Lucid is with the Lucid docker image.

 First, install Docker:
   - if you are on a laptop/desktop, just install the docker desktop app: [docker desktop](https://www.docker.com/products/docker-desktop/)